 Originally built in the 60s - this active EQ had some pretty unusual circuitry, a completely different electronic implementation compared to other classic EQ's from those days.
 The search for an original unit seemed like an impossible mission, but we didn't lose heart, despite these difficulties and after we got hold of all the needed components - we decided to assemble one ourselves.
 This beast turned out to be wonderfully smooth, and we can say without a doubt that the Ultramarine4 A-27 EQ is completely different from any of the EQ's you will find in the Acustica domain so far.

 Don't let its size fool you.
-This small passive EQ comes straight from the early 1960s - with just two correction bands, a shelving low filter and a high peak type filter.
+This small passive EQ comes straight from the early 1960s - with just two correction bands, a shelving low filter, and a high peak type filter.
 Whilst the low-frequency filter has a fixed cut-off frequency of 80Hz, the high-frequency filter has 5 peak settings ranging from 4 to 15 kHz.
-Being a passive equaliser, the original model had an input signal attenuation of 17 dB, so for this reason the unit was almost always coupled to a preamplifier or a compressor to recover part of the lost level.
-It is still considered by many to be one of the most musical equalisers ever.
+Being a passive equalizer, the original model had an input signal attenuation of 17 dB, so, for this reason, the unit was almost always coupled to a preamplifier or a compressor to recover part of the lost level.
+It is still considered by many to be one of the most musical equalizers ever.
 We were lucky enough to find a unit in perfect condition, so we couldn't miss the opportunity to sample it.
 The result is simply stunning!

 Each plug-in included in the Ultramarine 4 suite comes in a “Standard” version and an alternative “ZL*” version which operates at *zero latency and is thus suitable for use when tracking, at the cost of extra processing resources.
 For further details consult the Ultramarinee 4 user's manual in the Overview section.